Assessing and Tracking Progress

 We use attainment information to set aspirational targets for children and regularly evaluate the progress made during the year and from individual starting points.

 In foundation subjects we regularly assess whether children are attaining in line with expectations, below expectations or above expectations.
-These assessments are related to knowledge and learning related to our progressive long term plans.
+These assessments are related to substantive and disciplinary knowledge from our long term plans.
 Attainment outcomes are reported to parents for every curriculum subject in the child's end of year report.

 Frequently asked questions